 All electrical appliances and cords should be inspected periodically to ensure proper and safe condition.

-Be sure that all electrical equipment factory-equipped with grounding (3-prong) cord and plug sets are connected to insure a proper grounding path at all times.
+Be sure that all electrical equipment is factory-equipped with a grounding (3-prong) cord and plug sets are connected to ensure a proper grounding path at all times.
 Never use an appliance that requires grounding unless a proper grounding path is established in one of the following manners:

 - Direct connection to an approved grounding (three-hole) receptacle.